 Fourth generation (GMT K2UC/G; 2015–2020)

 GM introduced the new generation Tahoe and Yukon in September 2013, and official sales began in February 2014 as a 2015 model.
-The vehicle is based on the GMTK2XX platform.
-The body is still available only as a four-door.
-It has become even more angular with more prominent headlights and grille.
-The aerodynamics of the car has improved slightly, the noise level in the cabin has decreased.
+The car is based on the GMTK2XX platform.
+The body is still produced only as a four-door.
+It has become even more angular with more prominent headlights and a radiator grille.
+The aerodynamics of the car have improved slightly, the noise level in the cabin has decreased.

-The car is equipped with seven airbags as standard, including a central one, which protects the head from a collision of the head of people sitting next to them in a side impact.
-The safety of the car is also ensured by the systems of belt pretensioning, blind spot monitoring, collision warning and lane departure.
+The car is equipped with seven airbags as standard, including a central one that protects the heads of people sitting next to you from colliding in a side impact.
+The car's safety is also ensured by seat belt pretensioning systems, blind spot monitoring, collision warning and lane departure.
 All this, together with cruise control, the car can automatically brake to avoid an accident.

-There are only two gasoline engines - all V-shaped 8-cylinders with a volume of 5.3 liters (360 hp) and 6.2 liters (426 hp).
-Engines can also run on bioethanol.
+There are only two petrol engines - all V-shaped 8-cylinder with a volume of 5.3 liters (with a capacity of 360 hp) and 6.2 liters (with a capacity of 426 hp).
+The engines can also run on bioethanol.
 There are no diesel models.
-When driving on the highway, the Active Fuel Management system deactivates half of the cylinders to save fuel.
-Switching on and off occurs in just 2/100 seconds, which is imperceptible to humans.
-Gearboxes two - 6-speed (6L80) and 8 speed (8L90) machine.
+When driving on the highway, the Active Fuel Management system switches off half of the cylinders to save fuel.
+Switching on and off occurs in just 2/100 of a second, which is unnoticeable for a person.
+There are two gearboxes - 6-speed (6L80) and 8-speed (8L90) automatic.

 Fifth generation (GMT T1YC; 2020–present)

 The fifth generation of the SUV was shown in December 2019 in Detroit, and production began in May 2020.
-In the same year, the updated twin GMC Yukon and Cadillac Escalade were introduced.
-The rear drive axle and leaf springs have been replaced with an independent rear multi-link suspension with coil springs, thereby increasing space in the cargo compartment.
-The length of the body increased and the dimensions of the car were: length 5352 mm, width 2060 mm, height 1923 mm, wheelbase 3071 mm and curb weight 2500 kg.
+In the same year, updated twins GMC Yukon and Cadillac Escalade were presented.
+The rear drive axle and leaf springs were replaced with an independent rear multi-link suspension with coil springs, thereby increasing the space in the cargo compartment.
+The length of the body increased and the dimensions of the car were: length 5352 mm, width 2060 mm, height 1923 mm, wheelbase 3071 mm and curb weight of 2500 kg.
 There were three trim levels - the base LS, LT and Premier, while the trim levels are represented by the Z71, RST and High Country packages.

-The instrument panel and entertainment system have undergone changes that have departed from the traditional design.
-It includes a 10.25-inch touchscreen, which is standard on all trim levels, and two 12.6-inch rear LCD screens that can play movies and display content from passengers' smartphones.
-The environment is monitored by nine cameras for enhanced towing and parking capabilities, and a total of 30 additional safety features have been implemented.
-Air Ride adaptive suspension is standard.
+The instrument cluster and entertainment system have been redesigned, moving away from the traditional design.
+It includes a 10.25-inch touchscreen that is standard on all trim levels and two 12.6-inch rear LCD screens that can play movies and display content from passengers' smartphones.
+Nine cameras monitor the surroundings for enhanced towing and parking capabilities, and a total of 30 additional safety features have been implemented.
+Adaptive Air Ride suspension is standard.